Bea Fitzgerald: Career

 After graduating from university, Fitzgerald landed a marketing job at Scholastic.
 Fitzgerald then worked as an assistant editor for Hodder & Stoughton.
 In 2022, she joined the Blair Partnership as a digital agent.

 In 2022, Fitzgerald signed her first three-book deal with Penguin and Puffin Books, through which she published her debut novel Girl, Goddess, Queen in 2023.
 The novel is a young adult (YA) retelling of the Greek myth of Hades and Persephone.
 Girl, Goddess, Queen became a Sunday Times bestseller, won a Romantic Novel Award in the Fantasy category, and was shortlisted for the Waterstones Children's Book Prize for Older Fiction, the YA Book Prize and a Books Are My Bag Readers' Award.

 The second and third retellings in the book deal titled The End Crowns All, a sapphic reimagining of the Trojan war, and A Beautiful Evil, based on the myth of Pandora, followed in 2024 and 2025 respectively.
 Also in 2024 via a two-book deal with Penguin Michael Joseph (PMJ), Fitzgerald published her first adult thriller novel Then Things Went Dark.

+She is a writing coach at The Novelry.